The Bloody Maria is the tequila-based Bloody Mary you didn’t know you’ve been missing. This variation on the classic brunch drink is game-changing.

 Like its vodka sister, the Bloody Maria is often jazzed up with more flavors like horseradish and Worcestershire sauce.
 However, Mary often uses hot sauce and lemon juice while Maria calls for a Mexican brand of hot sauce and lime juice.

 As with any Bloody Mary, it can be adorned with as many fresh and pickled garnishes as you desire.
-(Lots and lots of creative ideas below!
-Did someone say quesadilla?!)
+Think lime wedges, cilantro and Mexican pickled carrots.
+Lots and lots more creative ideas below!
+(Did someone say quesadillas?!)

 Here’s why people love Bloody Marys and Marias:

 - It’s an easy recipe.
 You can use a store-bought Bloody Mary mix or mix up your own that’s tailored to your liking.